 Placement of a student at the student’s functional level;

-Learning materials and methods of instruction considered to be most appropriate to the student's learning style; and
+Learning materials and methods of instruction considered to be most appropriate to the student's needs; and

 Evaluation to determine if the desired student outcomes have been achieved.

 Each year, the Executive Director or designee shall determine the degree to which such instructional programs are being developed and implemented.
 Accomplishment reports submitted annually shall provide the Board with the necessary information to make future program improvement decisions.